 “In Christ” is not a theory for Paul.
 It’s not a morning devotion.
 It is his life.
 The mystery is that the further Paul plunges into the grip of death the higher he rises in the power of the resurrection.
 I honestly think Paul go so carried away with Jesus in this letter he forgot for a minute he was in prison.
 That’s the mystery of Christ: death and resurrection!

 That’s what I want for you and for me.
 So many of us are in chains at the moment, of one sort or another.
 We are tied up by our circumstances or tied down by our problems.
 We or those we love are facing intractable difficulties.
 Others of us have become ensnared in sin that will not let go.
 In fact, many of us are beyond bailing out.
 It’s time to move beyond Jesus sprinkles, singing songs in church, and putting a tip in the offering plate.
 It’s time for wholesale abandonment to Jesus—to the mystery of Christ.
 We must have death and resurrection—not in theory, but in fact.

 Again, it makes me want to cuss for the glory of God.
 But I won’t!

 Abba Father, we thank you for your Son, Jesus, who went to prison with Paul and, by the cross, transformed a prison into the witness of the power of the gospel.
 Do that in my life.
 Take the mess of my life and of this world and make of it a street-level sanctuary of the holy mystery of Christ, for my good and your glory.
 We pray in Jesus’ name, amen.

 - Did you realize Paul was in prison while he was writing Colossians?
 How does that impact your reading of it?

 - Are you, or is someone you know, facing an intractable imprisoning situation?
-How will today’s text help you encourage them?
-How will you pray for them?
+How will today’s text help you encourage yourself or the other person?
+How will you pray for the situation?